ahlexrull/Webtek-S.Y-2016-2017-Midterms-/README - Needed to accomplish.txt

 VIEW ASSIGNMENT
 * Notification if the assignment is nearly expired.
-* Status of the assignment (Done)
+* Status of the assignment DONE
-* Countdown of the assignment (simultaneous countdown)
+* Countdown of the assignment DONE
 * The user must be able to edit or delete previously saved assignments or CS..
+FINISHING...
+* Canvas JS Chart..
+DONE

+CS
+* date
+* classcode
+* Report

+*SUBJECT
+* classcode, course no. schedule, room, instructor

+*CANVAS
+* Prelims, Midterms and Finals
+* Mini Report

+WEBWORKERS
+* Countdown + Alert
-* Chart for the class standing of the student.
+* Computation of the CS

+-----END of our lives ------